containerbuildsystem/osbs-docs/docs/multiarch.rst

 ~~~~~~~~~~~~~~~~~~

 This new post-build plugin analyses metadata fragments from each
-worker build (see `Metadata Fragment Storage`_) to find out the RPM
+worker build (see :ref:`Metadata Fragment Storage`) to find out the
-components installed in each image (name-version-release, and RPM
+RPM components installed in each image (name-version-release, and RPM
 signatures), and will fail if there are any mismatches.

 This plugin will not be run for scratch builds.